open-webrtc-toolkit/owt-server/doc/servermd/AnalyticsServerGuide_en_US.md

     .
 ````

 - OWT running environment without analytics, it will create an image containing all the OWT running dependencies except analytics to run.
-This image can be used to deploy on E5 host device while only analytics image deployed on VCAA cards.
+This image can be used to deploy on host device while ```gst-analytics:run``` image deployed on VCAA cards.
 ````
 docker build --target owt-run -t gst-owt:run \
     --build-arg http_proxy=${HTTP_PROXY} \